Expatria-Technologies/PicoBOB-DLX/README.md

 3) Ganged axis offsets to correct for offset homing switches
 4) Step rates tested up to 180 KHz on 5 simultaneous axes.

 In addition, the board has a USB micro connector for the 5V that is required for the BOB.
-There is also a push button to reset the Pi Pico without disconnecting power.
+There are also pushbuttons for BOOT and RUN for easy programming using the RP2040's built-in UF2 bootloader.

-Gerber output files are in the CAM_OUTPUTS folder, along with BOM and Pick and Place files to facilitate easy ordering from JLCPCB.
-Now available as a chip-down design in revision B1.
-Older A1 revision for Pi Pico module is still hosted in case you want to do the final soldering by hand.
-The two designs are functionally identical.
+### Please note that the GRBLHAL and Remora builds for the PicoBOB DLX are still under development.

 ## PicoBOB Overview